 Above all, remember that employees are human beings, not resources.
 Being supportive means caring about the overall employee as a person, not just his or her performance at work.
 When setbacks occur, meet them with empathy and concern.

 Rather than focusing heavily on motivational incentives, establish a set of clearly defined goals, then celebrate when those goals are met.
 Recognition for a job well done helps to create a positive organizational culture and also encourages employees to excel in their jobs.

 Part of building a supportive foundation is learning to trust that your employees will use their workday to accomplish their tasks.
 By creating a strong sense of autonomy, employees will feel empowered rather than micromanaged.

 Adopt a flexible work schedule to increase your employee productivity.
 Smart leaders will allow flexibility to better accommodate employee work/life balance.
 Employees are more productive and engaged when they are able to balance work with other demands on their lives.

 Encourage use of paid time off and sick days.

-A trend that has crept into the workplace is the stigma around taking time off, even for sick days.
-This is particularly prevalent in an era with unrealistic expectations for 24/7 connectivity and accessibility.
+A trend that was creeping into the workplace pre-pandemic is the stigma around taking time off, even for sick days.
+While this may have improved as a result of COVID, this can still be a challenge in an era with unrealistic expectations for 24/7 connectivity and accessibility.
 Overworked employees can lead to burnout, low morale, and turnover.
 Workers need time to unplug to be their best, most productive selves, especially when they need a mental break or when they’re under the weather.
 Encourage employees to take vacations away from the office, take full advantage of sick days, and to stay disconnected during their time off.